Formality of a higher-codimensional Swiss-Cheese operad: Introduction

 \section{Introduction}

-The theory of operads deals with types of algebras, e.g.\ associative algebras, commutative algebras, Lie algebras, etc. The little disks operads $\DD_{n}$ (for $n \ge 1$) are central to this theory.
-Their applications include deformation quantization of Poisson manifolds, the Deligne conjecture, embedding spaces of manifolds, factorization homology, and configuration spaces.
-Briefly, an element of $\DD_{n}(k)$ is an embedding of $k$ little $n$-disks with disjoint interiors in the unit $n$-disk $D^{n}$.
-The operadic structure on $\DD_{n} = \{ \DD_{n}(k) \}_{k \ge 0}$ is obtained by considering the composition of such embeddings.
-Elements of $\DD_{n}$ represent operations acting on $n$-fold loop spaces, and the operadic structure reflects the composition of such operations.
-Up to homotopy, grouplike $\DD_{n}$-algebras are exactly $n$-fold loop spaces~\cite{BoardmanVogt1968,May1972}.
-A fundamental property of $\DD_{n}$ is its ``formality'', i.e.\ its cohomology $H^{*}(\DD_{n};\Q)$ encodes its rational homotopy type~\cite{Kontsevich1999,Tamarkin2003,LambrechtsVolic2014,Petersen2014,FresseWillwacher2015}.

-Voronov's Swiss-Cheese operads $\SC_{n}$~\cite{Voronov1999} (for $n \ge 2$) are two-colored operads which encode, in some sense, central actions of $\DD_{n}$-algebras on $\DD_{n-1}$-algebras.
-Elements of $\SC_{n}(k,l)$ are roughly speaking given by configurations of $k$ half-disks and $l$ full disks in the unit upper half-disk.
-Under good assumptions, $\SC_{n}$-algebras are exactly relative iterated loop spaces~\cite{Ducoulombier2014,Quesney2015,HoefelLivernetStasheff2016,Vieira2018} (see Section~\ref{sec.comp-with-disks}).
+The little disks operads $\DD_{n}$ (for $n \ge 1$) represent operations acting on $n$-fold loop spaces.
+They have had many applications in homotopy theory over the years (see e.g.~\cite{Fresse2019} for a survey).
+Elements of $\DD_{n}(k)$ consist of configurations of $k$ disks inside the unit $n$-disk.
+Voronov's Swiss-Cheese operads $\SC_{n}$~\cite{Voronov1999} (for $n \ge 2$) are relative versions of the little disks operads.
+They encode central actions of $\DD_{n}$-algebras on $\DD_{n-1}$-algebras.
+Elements of $\SC_{n}(k,l)$ are given by configurations of $k$ half-disks and $l$ full disks in the unit upper half-disk.

+In this article, we introduce higher-codimensional variants of the Swiss-Cheese operads $\VSC_{mn}$ (for $n-2 \ge m \ge 1$), called the ``complementarily constrained (little) disks operads''.\footnote{In previous versions of this article, this operad was denoted $\mathsf{VSC}_{mn}$ and called the ``variant Swiss-Cheese operad''.} These operads encode actions of $\DD_{n}$-algebras on a $\DD_{m}$-algebras by central derivations (see Section~\ref{sec:pres-homol}).
+Elements of $\VSC_{mn}(k,l)$ are given by configurations of $k$ ``terrestrial'' disks centered on $D^{m} \subset D^{n}$ and $l$ ``aerial'' entirely contained in $D^{n} \setminus D^{m}$.

+A fundamental property of $\DD_{n}$ is its formality~\cite{Kontsevich1999,Tamarkin2003,LambrechtsVolic2014,Petersen2014,FresseWillwacher2015}: the cohomology $H^{*}(\DD_{n};\Q)$ is quasi-isomorphic (as a cooperad in CDGAs) to the forms on $\DD_{n}$.
 Unlike the little disks operads, the Swiss-Cheese operads are not formal~\cite{Livernet2015,Willwacher2017a}.
-This non-formality is equivalent to the nonformality of the natural inclusion $\DD_{n-1} \subset \DD_{n}$~\cite{TurchinWillwacher2018} by the arguments of~\cite[Section~5.1]{Willwacher2017a}.

-In this paper, we introduce variants of the Swiss-Cheese operads $\VSC_{mn}$ for $n - 2 \ge m \ge 1$.
-These operads encode the action of a $\DD_{n}$-algebra on a $\DD_{m}$-algebra by a central derivation (see Section~\ref{sec:pres-homol}).
-Elements of $\VSC_{mn}(k,l)$ are given by configurations of two kinds of little $n$-disks: $l$ aerial disks which are forbidden from touching $D^{m} \subset D^{n}$, and $k$ terrestrial disks which are centered on $D^{m}$.
+In this paper, we establish the following result: